By-Laws

 C. Keep minutes of all meetings of the Staff Officers.
 Help the State Coordinator prepare an agenda for each of these.

-D. Handle all Charter correspondence, and especially give prompt attention to communications from the Directors and Staff offices.
+D. Handle all Charter correspondence, and especially give prompt attention to communications from the President and Vice President.

-F. Send names, addresses, and phone numbers of newly elected officers to the SGHA President and Directors.
+F. Send names, addresses, and phone numbers of newly elected officers to the SGHA President and appropriate State Coordinator.

 Section 6.
 It shall be the Duty of the Research Officer:

-E. To assist other members on scheduled Field Excursions and Special or Haunted House Investigations.
+E. To assist other members on scheduled Field Excursions and Special or Regular Investigations.

 F. To preside at any meetings in the absence of both the State Coordinator or as directed by the State Coordinator.